efeslab/optimus-hypervisor/preemption-interface.md

 # Preemption Interface

 This document provides a description of Optimus's preemption interface.
 The accelerator needs to implement this interface to support preemptable temporal multiplexing.
+In the preemption interface, the MMIO registers can be divided into to sets: (a) *application registers*, and (b) *control registers*.
+While different accelerators can have different application registers, the interface defines a set of control registers that a preemption-capable accelerator must implement.

 **Note:** In the current implementation of Optimus, the hypervisor is only responsible for sending the preempt command to the accelerator.
 The guest application is responsible for setting up the preemption buffer, checking job status, and resuming the job after it is preempted.